| « Why Your Bathroom Receptacles Are Not Working | How to Wire Electrical Circuits for a Kitchen » |

 Notice: Installing additional electrical wiring in the basement should always be done according to local and national electrical codes with a permit and be inspected.

-- The size of the circuit wiring has nothing to do with your electrical problem which is most likely a problem with the wiring connections.
+- The size of the circuit wiring has nothing to do with this electrical problem, however the problem is with the wiring connections.

 Fully Explained Light Switch Wiring Diagrams.
 Detailed Electrical Wiring Diagrams and Pictures assist your Home Electrical Projects.